Juan Manuel Escobar

-Juan Manuel Escobar (born March 11, 1950) is an American former politician and judge.
-He is a former member of the Texas House of Representatives from the 43rd district from 2003 to 2009, and was a Kleberg County judge from 2011 to 2014.
+Juan Manuel Escobar (March 11, 1950 – August 12, 2026) was an American politician and judge.
+He was a member of the Texas House of Representatives from the 43rd district from 2003 to 2009, and was a Kleberg County judge from 2011 to 2014.

 Early life and education

+Juan Manuel Escobar was born in Escobares, Texas, on March 11, 1950.
 Early in his life, Escobar was a migrant worker.
 Escobar attended Roma High School, where he was a Texas All-State Class AA first team selection in basketball, competed in the 440 at the Texas Class AA State final, and served as Student Council President during his senior year.
 Escobar earned a Bachelor of Science in biology from the University of Texas–Pan American in 1978.

 Military service

 Escobar served in the United States Marine Corps with the 1st Marine Division in Vietnam where he was wounded in action in 1970.
 He rose to the rank of Sergeant and was assigned to United States Marine Barracks 8th & I in Washington, D.C., where he was a pallbearer for presidents Lyndon B. Johnson and Harry S. Truman.
 He ended his duties as an active duty Marine and was promoted to the rank of Staff Sergeant in the United States Marine Corps Reserve where he served as a Platoon Sergeant with a Reco Unit.

 He began his career with United States Border Patrol in 1978 and was the "Patrol Agent in Charge" at the Sarita checkpoint for several years.
 He was promoted to Senior Special Agent with the Organized Crime Drug Enforcement Task Force.
 He retired from the United States Department of Homeland Security in 2003.